hzchua/PLP-ISS/models/README.txt

-This will be where the models for each pipeline will be stored
+This will be where the offline / pre-trained models for each pipeline will be stored